dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 > If you are using [non-nullable reference types](/dotnet/csharp/nullable-references) calling `IsRequired` is not necessary.

 > [!NOTE]
-> The ability to configure whether the dependent is required was added in EF Core 5.0.
+> The ability to configure whether the dependent is required was introduced in EF Core 5.0.

 ### Many-to-many